So you’re in the market for some new wooden shipping crates but you want to make sure to pick the best supplier.

 - Does your rep call/email back in a timely manner?

 Valley Box feels that customer service is an attitude, not a department.
-Trained packaging experts build a relationship with customers and take the time necessary to fully understand each client’s packaging needs.
+Trained crating experts build a relationship with customers and take the time necessary to fully understand each client’s crating needs.

 #5 Computer-Aided Design (CAD)

 Do you design your product using CAD or 3D modeling software?
 You should be able to send your files to the crate manufacturer (after an NDA of course) in order to have the company design the perfect wooden shipping crate around your product.